2019 Indian Premier League: End of the season awards

+Controversies

-Betting Controversy
+Betting allegations

-On 14 May 2022, the Central Bureau of Investigation booked three people, one from Delhi and two from Hyderabad in connection with alleged fixing of IPL 2019 matches.
-The CBI received information that a network of individuals involved in cricket betting were influencing the outcome of IPL based on inputs from Pakistan.
+On 14 May 2022, the Central Bureau of Investigation filed cases on three people–one from Delhi and two from Hyderabad–in connection with betting and alleged fixing of 2019 IPL matches.
+According to the first information report, the CBI received information that "a network of individuals involved in cricket betting were influencing the outcome of IPL based on inputs from Pakistan".